tomkaXX/community/README.md

 ### Updating

 You can update your app by running `meteor update`.
 If this upgrades Meteor to a non-compatible version, simply go back to the previous version in `.meteor/release`.

+### Example Custom Package

+This repo also includes an example of how to customize Nova using a custom package.
+To enable the custom package, simply uncomment the line `# my-custom-package` in `.meteor/packages` (remove the `#`).